qianguih/voxelnet/README.md

 $ python3 parse_log.py predictions
 ```

+4. There is a pre-trained model for car in `save_model/pre_trained_car`.

 # Evaluate
-1. run `test.py` to produce final predictions on the validation set.
+1. run `test.py -n default` to produce final predictions on the validation set after training is done.
+Change `-n` flag to `pre_trained_car` will start testing for the pre-trained model (only car model provided for now).
 ```bash
 $ python3 test.py
 ```